OneSignal/OneSignal-WordPress-Plugin/readme.txt

 == Changelog ==

+= 2.0.2 =

+- Bug fix: posts not sending due to failing nonce check in OneSignal Admin

 = 2.0.1 =

 - Bug fix: link expired issue due to failing nonce check when creating posts from other WordPress plugins